-The Ditmars neighborhood is the northernmost part of Astoria, and is home to newcomers and long time residents alike.
-It's known for is quieter atmosphere, good eats, and ample places to rest and relax.
+The Ditmars neighborhood is the northernmost part of Astoria and is home to newcomers and longtime residents alike.
+It's known for is quiet atmosphere, good eats, and ample places to rest and relax.
 Here are 7 reasons why the Ditmars neighborhood is such a great place to live.

 Though you might think that living a little bit farther from Midtown is a negative, those who live in the Ditmars appreciate being at the end of the N/Q line because it almost always guarantees a seat on the train during the morning commute.
 On seriously cold days or excruciatingly hot days, sitting on the train has its benefits, too.
 No worries about your stop being skipped when the train suddenly becomes an express train, either.

 Considered by some to be the real deal when it comes to outdoor beer gardens, the Bohemian Hall Beer Garden has been around almost 100 years longer than that "other" beer garden (Studio Square).
-Combine Czech and Slovak food traditions—sausage, spaetzle, and Staropramen—with a large, inviting open space, and you've got an recipe for pure enjoyment at this popular outdoor watering hole.
+Combine Czech and Slovak food traditions—sausage, spaetzle, and Staropramen—with a large, inviting open space, and you've got a recipe for pure enjoyment at this popular outdoor watering hole.
 Bonus: the Astoria Market, a marketplace featuring local artisans and craftspeople, takes place in adjacent Bohemian Hall on Sundays from noon to 5 p.m.

 Pizza in Ditmars

 The Ditmars neighborhood has an amazing array of pizza options.
 From savory bakery pizza at Rose & Joes to classic street slices from Alba's to the incredible Sophia Loren pie at Michael Angelo's, there is a pizza for everyone.
 Hey, pizza is every New Yorker's birthright.
 Ditmars denizens are just more blessed than most with so many great choices for this savory staple.